meteor/meteor/content/structure.md

   ui/
-    components/ -- all reusable components in the application (we can break this down by area if it gets long) layouts/ -- wrapper components for behaviour and visuals pages/ -- entry points for the render tree -- where the router points us client/ main.js -- client entry point server/
+    components/ -- all reusable components in the application (we can break this down by area if it gets long) layouts/ -- wrapper components for behaviour and visuals pages/ -- entry points for the render tree, referred to by the router client/ main.js -- client entry point server/